ricahardHaggioGwati/richardHaggioGwati/README.md

 - #️⃣ Check out the [Css Podcast](https://thecsspodcast.libsyn.com/), which is great for refreashing your CSS skills in small manageable chunks.
 ***

-- 💮 I will soon invest my time into [React Native](https://reactnative.dev/), after I feel comfortable with my React skills.
-- 💮 I would also be willing to check if [Flutter](https://flutter.dev/) is a good fit for me.
+- 💮 I would also like to try [Flutter](https://flutter.dev/) and see if it's good fit for me.
 ***

 ### Contact me 😊